-Faculty of Animal Science, Royal University of Agriculture, Phnom Penh, Cambodia
+Faculty of Animal Science, Royal University of Agriculture, Phnom Penh, Cambodia.

-KASUMI ITO
+KASUMI ITO\

-International Center for Research and Education in Agriculture, Nagoya University, Aichi, Japan Email: kasumito@nagoya-u.ac.jp
+International Center for Research and Education in Agriculture, Nagoya University, Aichi, Japan.
+Email: kasumito@nagoya-u.ac.jp

-Received 15 January 2020 Accepted 29 November 2020 (Corresponding Author)
+Received 15 January 2020 Accepted 29 November 2020 (\Corresponding Author)

-Abstract For years, farmers in rural Cambodia have practiced pig farming on a small-scale mainly with family-based production.
-In recent years, however, there has been an increasing inflow of imported pigs grown with lower production cost from neighboring countries.
-In addition, the share of product from domestic large-scale pig farming using commercial production systems has been increasing.
-This situation has created the price fluctuations in Cambodia's highly competitive pig and pork meat market, which affects the family-based small-scale pig farming in rural areas.
-This study investigated the profitability of small-scale pig farming using different management styles and discussed how farmers cope with the low sales prices from interview surveys conducted with pig farmers, middlemen, and merchants in the local markets.
-The interviews identified the pig farming practices in the distribution system of rural areas and assessed their profitability in 2016 at Treang and Tramkak District of Takeo Province, close to the Vietnam border, as well as the urban markets in Phnom Penh.
-In the study areas, piglets and fattened pigs were farrowed and raised by local farmers, and were distributed by local middlemen to the local markets in the same district.
-The pig farming styles used fattening, breeding, or both operations.
-The feed sources were primarily compound feeds or distilled residue from the production of rice liquor.
-Feed and piglet cost accounted for more than 94% of the total expenses of all farmers.
-However, it was observed that combining fattening and breeding operations, alongside feeding the pigs with both compound feeds and rice liquor residue, effectively decreased the production costs and yielded comparatively high profits.
-Using by-products from agro-processing as feed and eliminating the distributor's margin of piglets could be possible strategies for increasing profitability and alleviating the challenge of low sales prices.
+Abstract For years, farmers in rural Cambodia have practiced small-scale pig farming mainly with family-based production.
+However, in recent years, there has been an increasing inflow of imported pigs grown with a lower production cost in neighboring countries.
+In addition, the share of products from domestic large-scale pig farming using commercial production systems has been increasing.
+This situation has led to price fluctuations in Cambodia's highly competitive pig and pork meat market, which affect family-based small-scale pig farming in rural areas.
+This study aimed to identify various management styles of small-scale pig farming and analyze their business status to discuss the profitable management styles under low sale price conditions.
+To grasp the pig farming styles, key informant interviews were conducted with government officers, middlemen, and pig farmers in the Treang and Tramkak districts of Takeo Province and in urban markets of Phnom Penh.
+The economic statuses of pig farming were clarified by interviewing the pig farmers and observing their rearing practices in the same areas to compare the profitability of different management styles.
+As a result, three pig farming styles were identified: fattening, breeding, and both.
+On the other hand, some farmers fed their pigs mainly with rice liquor residues with compound feeds, while some did not use rice liquor residues at all but mainly compound feeds.
+The comparative analysis of their economic statuses clarified that combining the fattening and breeding operations and feeding the pigs with both compound feeds and rice liquor residues effectively decreased the production costs and yielded comparatively high profits.